FAQs

 Q. How much does the mayor/councillors get paid?

-A. Each year salaries are set by the Rumuneration Authority.
-The current salaries are:
+A. Each year salaries are set by the Remuneration Authority.

 Q. Is being a councillor a full-time job?